Marazion: Modern history

 In 2021, the town received a brief spike in publicity after submitting itself in a competition for city status held as part of the Platinum Jubilee of Elizabeth II.
 Marazion subsequently withdrew from the competition after the government decided the bid needed the support of Cornwall Council to proceed, which it did not have.

+In March 2026, it was reported that the town had applied to become the first UK Town of Culture in 2028.